Netflix’s Thieves of the Wood Ending, Explained

 Summary of the Plot

 After killing Coffijn with the help of Anne-Marie, Jan and Tincke celebrate with their people.
 Michel Embo joins them and reunites with his daughter.
 In addition to that, they discover the gold, the location of which had eluded Coffijn all this time.
 With enough to restart their lives, they use the gold to pay off Simon Company to stay out of their way.
-Meanwhile, Baru is the only one left and he is much smarter than his predecessors.
-It doesn’t take time for him to realise that Anne-Marie had something to do with Coffijn’s death.
+Meanwhile, Baru is the only one left, and he is much smarter than his predecessors.
+It doesn’t take time for him to realize that Anne-Marie had something to do with Coffijn’s death.

 The Ending